WillHynes/college-main/David consipracy.md

-"sixth form is a time when you're riadically finding yourselves" stuck from the 1920s/1820s prefers david over dave doesn't like boringly repetetive music, especially longer pieces
+"sixth form is a time when you're riadically finding yourselves" stuck from the 1920s/1820s prefers david over dave doesn't like boringly repetetive music, especially longer pieces# turned into tim and is now torturing us with chords, what the fuck is an 8 note chord also, what the yellow painted jesus on a cross is a major *and* a minor chord Who is frank bridge D': has dramatic purpose, with atmospheric effect is the emodyment of colouristic harmony